This document is for a development version of Ceph.

 Starting the upgrade¶

-Before you start, you should verify that all hosts are currently online and your cluster is healthy.
+Before you begin using cephadm to upgrade Ceph, verify that all hosts are currently online and that your cluster is healthy:

 To upgrade (or downgrade) to a specific release: